 The Company has the right to produce, market and distribute watches under the brand names of ESQ, Coach, Tommy Hilfiger, HUGO BOSS, Juicy Couture, Scuderia Ferrari and Lacoste pursuant to license agreements with the respective owners of those trademarks.
 There are certain minimum royalty payments as well as other requirements associated with these agreements.
 Failure to meet any of these requirements could result in the loss of the license.
 Additionally, after the term of any license agreement has concluded, the licensor may decide not to renew with the Company.
-For the fiscal year ended January 31, 2013, the above mentioned licensed brands represented approximately 45% of the Company's net sales.
-No individual licensed brand represented net sales greater than 20% of the Company's total consolidated net sales.
-The loss of one or more of the Company's licenses could result in loss of future revenues which could adversely affect its financial condition.
+For the fiscal year ended January 31, 2014, the above mentioned licensed brands represented approximately 48% of the Company's net sales.
+While no individual licensed brand represented net sales greater than 20% of the Company's total consolidated net sales, the loss of any single licensed brand could have a material adverse effect on the Company's results of operations and although the Company is not substantially dependent on a particular license brand, the loss of one or more of the Company's licenses could result in loss of future revenues which could adversely affect its financial condition.
+In addition, the Company's revenues and profitability under its various license agreements may change from period to period due to various factors, including the maturity of the Company's relationship with the respective licensor, changes in consumer preferences, brand repositioning activities and other factors, some of which are outside of the Company's control.